TheSpatialCommunity/documents/COC.md

 To get in touch with the admin team, you can send a Direct Message within Slack to any/all of the Current Admins (listed below).
 You can also use the slack command `/call_admin <optional message here>` from any channel to send an immediate notification to the entire admin team.
 This command is private (visible to only you and the admin team).
 You may also make a post in the `#call-admin` channel in the community if you are OK discussing the topic in public.

 Outside of slack, you can email thespatialcommunity@gmail.com; individual admin contact information is also listed below.

+## Actions and Responses
+Violations of the code of conduct may result in any of the following:
+* A warning via direct message to inform the user about the violation
+* Deletion of the message(s) that violated the code of conduct
+* Permanent bans for repeated violations, harassment, or obvious and unrelated spam
+* Other actions that are appropriate and within the scope of the community and this code of conduct.

 ### Current Admins:
 * **Francois Goulet**